 How has the training altered behavior and performance?
 Uses questionnaires, peer and manager feedback, job performance KPIs, and more.

-You can see pieces of the things suggested by our experts in these methods.
+You can see pieces of the tactics suggested by our experts in these methods.
 For more information on the Kirkpatrick model, check out this blog.

 There’s no one way to measure your results

 From hard numbers and stats to simple audience feedback, there are a lot of ways to measure training effectiveness.
 The most important thing is that you are measuring it and then acting on what you find.
-Reinforce methods that work and quickly alter those that aren’t.
+Reinforce methods that work and alter those that don’t.